FBAR Willful Penalties (2018) – FBAR Willfulness & Unreported Accounts

-FBAR Willful Penalty – Case Examples of IRS Penalties for Unreported Foreign Accounts
+FBAR Willful Penalties (2018) – Examples of Unreported Accounts

 If a person is caught intentionally, knowingly, or willfully failing to report foreign accounts and other foreign or offshore account information to the IRS — it may result in excessive fines and penalties.